Panelbase - Project Terms & Conditions of Business

 10. Panelbase observes the Code of Practice of the Market Research Society (“the Code”), which is deemed to be included in these terms.
 A copy of the Code can be made available to the Client upon request.
 In circumstances where the Code of Practice and these terms and conditions conflict, the terms and conditions shall prevail.

-11. In providing the research services and the Project, Panelbase will comply with the Data Protection Act 1998 (“the Act”) and any other relevant secondary legislation.
-Panelbase gains respondents‟ permission to use recording of data for research purposes only, not for use in external promotions or in the public domain.
+11. In providing the research services and the Project, Panelbase will comply with the Data Protection Act 2018 (“the Act”) and any other relevant secondary legislation.
+Panelbase gains respondents’ permission to use recording of data for research purposes only, not for use in external promotions or in the public domain.
 The identity of personal records and data pertaining to persons who take part in projects are confidential information and will not be revealed to clients or any third party.
 As the Data Controller, Panelbase will respond to any written Subject Access Requests (SARs) in accordance with the Act.
+For full details about Panelbase’s Privacy Statement please click here.

 12. Except in respect of death or personal injury, Panelbase shall not be liable to the Client by reason of any representation (unless fraudulent), or any term (express or implied) of the Contract for any loss of profit or any indirect, special or consequential loss, damage, costs, expenses or other claims which arise out of or in connection with the Contract or the use of the results of the Project by the Client.